Balance & Vertigo

 Balance Training- improves steadiness when performing daily activities of living to reduce fall risk and environmental barriers.
 Includes static and dynamic activities.

-Canalith Repositioning Procedures- repositions canaliths in the ear to cure BPPV.
+Canalith Repositioning Procedures, AKA the "Epley Maneuver"- repositions canaliths in the ear to cure BPPV.
 When performed correctly, it has a cure rate of 80% and can treat both canalithiasis and cupulolithiasis.